The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 Messinian world: where were the humans?

 The Messinian is the last age of the Miocene Epoch.
 The Miocene lasted from 23 to 5 million years ago, and the Messinian takes up the last two million years.
-This is fairly recent relative to the total geological history of the Earth.
 During the Miocene the climate gradually became cooler and drier, heading towards the Ice Ages that would later follow.
 The fauna and flora were fairly similar to those of today.
 The dinosaurs had long been erased from the map, and mammals had taken their place as the main large animals.

 Several species of ancient humans (genus Homo) roamed the Messinian world, and their ancestors had only just split off from the ancestors of the chimpanzees (genus Pan), to whom we are most closely related.
-The humans then inhabited East Africa, so they did not see the spectacular downdraw and refill of the Mediterranean with their own eyes.
-But they may have noticed climate and ecosystem changes.
+Early humans and their close relatives then inhabited East Africa but may have been more widespread, so some may have seen the spectacular downdraw and refill of the Mediterranean with their own eyes.
+Further afield, they may have noticed climate and ecosystem changes.

-During the Miocene, the African tectonic plate drifted towards to the Eurasian tectonic plate.
+Throughout the Miocene, the African tectonic plate drifted towards to the Eurasian plate.
 But there was still a large sea, the Tethys, between both continents.
 The Tethys Sea was connected to the Atlantic and Indian Oceans, and was the precursor of the Mediterranean.
-But as Africa drifted northward, those marine connections narrowed.
-A collision between Africa and Eurasia was imminent.
+But as Africa drifted northward, those marine connections narrowed as the collision between Africa and Eurasia was imminent.

 Cut off from the world ocean